 What Research Shows:

-GLP-1 receptor agonists have been used since 2005 (nearly 20 years)11.
-The class has:
+GLP-1 receptor agonists have been used in FDA-approved brand-name products since 2005 (nearly 20 years).
+The drug class has:

-- Extensive safety data from diabetes treatment
+- Extensive safety data from diabetes treatment of brand-name products

 - Well-characterized side effect profiles